OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Pasing moc datato "All links" page
-	*	Add ViewModel folder
-	*	Add the User model
+	*	Creating the user controller and view
 ]